 With all the hustle and bustle of the holiday season, crowned with materialism and want lists, the idea of a time of reflection and Bible study feels like a healing balm.
-These Advent Bible verses are perfect for preparing your heart for the coming of the king.
+These Advent Scriptures are perfect for preparing your heart for the coming of the king.

 What is Advent in the Bible?